Author

 Guerrero’s next contract will be huge, wherever he winds up.
 For the opposite end of the payroll spectrum, see our story about most undervalued Blue Jays in 2025.

-In the year ahead, Baseball-Reference.com projects Vladito to bash 26 homers, 87 RBIs and 160 hits across 617 plate appearances.
+In the season that just started, Baseball-Reference.com projects Vladito to bash 26 homers, 87 RBIs and 160 hits across 617 plate appearances.
 That would build on a season that few north of the border will forget, though the team’s on-field performance lagged well behind expectations in 2024.

-Entering the regular season, the team at DraftKings Ontario Sportsbook sees Vlad’s on-field performance as the only bright spot for the Jays.
-Guerrero, who turned 26 on March 16, holds +1700 odds of winning the American League MVP (just behind Mike Trout at +1600 for the eighth best odds leaguewide) in 2025.
+Just a few games into the 2025 MLB season the team at DraftKings Ontario Sportsbook sees Vlad’s on-field performance as the only bright spot for the Jays.
+Guerrero, who turned 26 on March 16, holds +1600 odds of winning the American League MVP (tied with Houston's Yordan Alvarez for the sixth-best odds leaguewide) in 2025.

-Toronto enters the year with a win total over/under of 78.5 and +250 odds of making the playoffs with the operator, the fourth longest of any team in the 15-team Junior Circuit.
-As for winning the World Series, the oddsmakers at Sports Interaction Ontario Sportsbook lists the Blue Jays at +6600 odds.
+Toronto entered the season with a win total over/under of 78.5 and +250 odds of making the playoffs with the operator, the fourth longest of any team in the 15-team Junior Circuit.
+As for winning the World Series, Sports Interaction Ontario Sportsbook lists the Blue Jays at +6600 odds as of March 31.

 USA Today photo by Brian Bradshaw Sevald